tanjimhasan/formgent-sync/readme.txt

 Need help getting started?
 We’ve got you covered with detailed documentation and a support team that’s ready to assist you.
 Head over to our **Support** section for all the help you need.

 == Frequently Asked Questions ==
+**How can I become a Contributor**

+If you want to contribute, go to our [FormGent GitHub Repository](https://github.com/sovware/formgent) and see where you can help.

 == Changelog ==
 = 1.0.0 - 22 September 2022 =